Finiteness properties of affine difference algebraic groups: Two finiteness theorems

-As an application of Corollary \ref{cor: finiteness1}, we will prove a dimension theorem, which will then be used in Section \ref{sec: JordanHoelder} in the proof of an analog of the Jordan--H\"{o}lder theorem.
+As an application of Corollary \ref{cor: finiteness1}, we will prove a dimension theorem for $\s$-algebraic groups.
 A dimension theorem for differential algebraic groups has been proved in \cite{Sit:TypicalDifferentialDimensionOfTheIntersectionOfLinearDifferentialAlgebraicGroups}.
 It is interesting to note that the dimension theorem fails for difference varieties.
 See \cite[Chapter 8, Section 8]{Cohn:difference}.
-However, it holds for $\s$-algebraic groups:

 \begin{theo} Let $H_1$ and $H_2$ be $\s$-closed subgroups of a $\s$-algebraic group $G$.
 Then and

 \end{theo} \begin{proof} Let $\G$ be an algebraic group containing $G$ as a $\s$-closed subgroup.
 We consider the Zariski closures inside $\G$.
 By Corollary \ref{cor: finiteness1} there exists an integer $m\geq 0$ such that for $i>m$.
 Since $\I(H_1\cap H_2)=\I(H_1)+\I(H_2)$ there exists $n\geq m$ such that But then for every $i\geq 0$ and so